tytrusty/emoticon-language/README.md

 a322902113347406966();
 ```
-Function calls produce jumbled up c-function names because the name "*_*" wouldn't compile.
+Function calls produce jumbled up c-function names because this language allows functions to use any character for its names.
 So my easy solution is just to hash the string and use that as the name in c.